Waqar47/covid19-rest-api/README.md

+# Note:
+This is an **offline branch**.
+Script uses downloaded webpage for scraping and outputs old stats as of **31 March 2020** about covid19.
+This only for demo purpose.

 # Description
-This project allows to fetch covid19 stats including different affected countries. [*Click for live preview*](http://#)
+This project allows to fetch covid19 stats including different affected countries.

 # Installation
 Project requires python3